CarolSa03/CarolSa03/README.md

 #### Fun Facts

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love writing.
 Hence, I usually write most of reports and documentation for the team.
-I speak three languages near fluency: Portuguese (Native), English (C1) and Korean (almost B2).
+I speak three languages near fluency: Portuguese (Native), English (C1) and Korean (A2).

 Thank you and don't hesitate to reach out.
 Let's connect and create something amazing together!!! 🌟